camtheboom/CITS3200-Team-4/READMES and TEMPLATES/README.md

 Open the Command Prompt and navigate to the directory you have the project stored.
 Run the following command: expo install expo-task-manager

 ## Running the app on the phone
-To run the app on your phone , go to the google play store and download the expo app , from there you can scan the QR code to see the app funtionality on your phone
+To run the app on your phone , go to the google play store and download the expo app . b.
+From the expo application, you can scan the QR code to see the app functionality on your phone

 ## Running the app on a browser
 Open the Command Prompt and navigate to the directory you have the project stored.
 Run the following command: npx expo install @expo/webpack-config@^0.17.0 .